onnx/onnx/docs/Operators.md

   else        RNE       RNE        RNE       RNE
   =========== ========= ========== ========= ===========

-  The behaviour changes if the parameter 'saturate' is set to False.
+  The behavior changes if the parameter 'saturate' is set to False.
   The rules then become:

   =========== ======== ========== ====== ===========